blnknlights/blnknlights.github.io/htb/machines/faculty/faculty.md

 $conn= new mysqli('localhost','sched','Co.met06aci.dly53ro.per','scheduling_db')or die("Could not connect to mysql".mysqli_error($con));
 ```
-wow, no wonder we couldn't crack this one

 Because we leaked /etc/passwd we know the sched is not a unix user but maybe the password was reused with one of the other users, wich luckily it was with gbyolo.
 ```bash